Categories of leave

 Category 2 – Additional leave from the program

-Category 2 leave is available for situations such as when you need to take additional leave for personal reasons, or for reasons not included under category 1 leave.
+Category 2 leave is available for situations when you need to take additional leave (eg leave for personal reasons or for reasons not included in category 1 personal leave, etc.).

 Category 2 leave applications should be submitted with as much notice as possible prior to the leave start date and when practical included in the training intention (as part of the RACGP placement process).